Indigenous admissions process documents

 - Letter from a government organization such as Inuvialuit Regional Corporation, Nunavut Tunngavik, Makivik Corporation or Nunatsiavut in Labrador.
 Will accept a status card from Nunatsiavut in Labrador.

-- Letter of support from Aboriginal Affairs and Northern Development Canada (AANDC) or Nunavut Tunngavik Incorporated
+- Letter of support from Indigenous and Northern Affairs Canada (INAC) or Nunavut Tunngavik Incorporated

 - Inuit beneficiary card